4 day / 3 night - Motorbike adventure, minority homestay, trekking and highland market experience

 Arrive at Eastern Loop Ha Giang Adventure's office.
 This is the time to repack if necessary.
 A trip and motorbike briefing will be given before we are ready to start our trip!

-Our first ride is to Du Gia (60km), during which we will pass through a dirt road for about 30km.
-The rest of our journey is beautiful valleys and villages.
+Our first ride is to Nam Dam (45km), Your journey is through beautiful valleys and villages.
 During the ride, we will have plenty of stops for photos and to rest.

 Arrive our homestay.
-A Tay family will be our host for the night.
-You'll have time for a shower before dinner is served. the rest of the night will have a quiet mountain vibe in the heart of Du Gia Village.
+A Dao Lodge will be our host for the night.
+You'll have time for a shower before dinner is served. the rest of the night will have a quiet mountain vibe in the heart of Nam Dam Village, Quan Ba Dítrict.